neha26pp/MLEngagementTool/README.md

 # MLEngagementTool
-This is a PyQT5 application
+This is a PyQT5 application for Researchers to measure student engagement.

+It uses a MVC - Model View Controller architecture.

 To start the application, navigate to the controller directory `cd controller` and then run the command `python main.py`